-In this post: If you’re looking to make life simple this year, these life hacks for home are perfect for you, with 25 things to do this year to make it easy.⇒
+In this post: If you’re looking to make life simple this year, these lifestyle hacks are perfect for you, with 25 things to do this year to make it easy.⇒

 My word of the year is EASY.

 I’m all about making it easy.

 Maybe it’s a result of the disarray of the recent past or the things I learned by the interruptions to my normal schedule.
 Or maybe it’s just that I’m getting older and more tired.

 But I just want it to be easy.

 I’ve always found that being organized in itself is a path to more ease.
 It becomes easier to find things, easier to know how to approach each project, easier to stay on task because you know where you are headed.

-So today’s list is a combination of small tasks that will keep your organized, quick wins that will cross off long put-off errands, and ideas to ensure you add some leisure to your life.
+So today’s list is a combination of small tasks that will keep you organized, quick wins that will cross off long put-off errands, and ideas to ensure you add some leisure to your life.